Mendix Event Broker

 Sending Messages to Mendix

-Add this object to the Access Policy of your AWS SQS queue if it is sending messages to Mendix.
+Add the object below to the Access Policy of your AWS SQS queue if it is sending messages to Mendix.

 {